Rate of dry down in corn before harvest

 Table 1.
 Growth stages, moisture content, and total dry matter progression for corn from late to physiological maturity.
 Extracted from K-State Research and Extension publication MF3305 (Ciampitti, Elmore, Lauer, 2016).

-In order to properly address the rate of dry down question from many of our producers, a study was conducted to investigate the effect of the grain dry down rate from the moment of “black layer” until commercial harvest grain moisture is reached.
-For the conditions experienced in 2017 (from late August until mid-September), the overall dry down rate was around 1% per day (from 35% to 13% grain moisture) – taking an overall period of 23 days.
+To properly address questions from many producers on the rate of dry down, a study is underway to investigate the grain dry down rate from the moment of “black layer” until commercial harvest grain moisture was reached.
+For the conditions experienced in 2017 and 2018 seasons (from late August until mid-September), the overall dry down rate was around 1% per day (from 36-35% to 15-17% grain moisture) – taking an overall period between 18-to-21 days (Figure 3).

 Figure 3.
-Grain moisture dry down (orange line) across three hybrids and different N rates near Manhattan, KS.
-Horizontal dashed lines marked the 35% grain moisture at black layer formation and 13% grain moisture around harvest time*.
+Grain moisture dry down (purple line) across three hybrids and different N rates near Manhattan, KS during 2017 and 2018.
+Horizontal dashed lines marked the grain moisture at black layer formation and grain moisture around harvest time for each year*.
 Graph prepared by Ignacio Ciampitti, K-State Research and Extension.

 *Note: It is desired to reach harvest with 15.5% grain moisture to maximize the final grain volume to be sold, thus the importance of timing harvest with the right grain moisture content.